steviejeebies/HackerNewsInterface/README.md

 # HackerNewsInterface
-First Year Group Project, designing a interface for Hacker News in the Processing programming language.
+First Year Group Project, designing a interface for Hacker News in the Processing IDE.

 The members of this project were Adam Lysaght, Oisin Tong, Eoin Donnelly Maguire, and myself, Stephen Rowe.